Septic Services in The Colony, TX

 How much does septic pumping cost in The Colony?

-Most The Colony homeowners pay $285-$375 for a standard 1,000-gallon tank pumping.
+Standard septic pumping in The Colony costs $285-$375 for a 1,000-gallon tank, with most homeowners paying around $325.
 Larger 1,500-gallon tanks run $375-$550.
 Emergency and after-hours calls add $100-$200 to the base price.
 Homes with buried lids or lakefront access challenges may cost more.
-These prices reflect DFW metro area rates as of February 2026.
+These prices reflect DFW metro area rates.

 Can I install a conventional septic system on my lakefront property?